ellysh/dota2-combo-bots/README.md

 These are columns of this sheet:

 1. Hero - this is the built-in hero name.
-2. 1..18 level - these are abilities that will be leveled up when the hero reaches the corresponding level.
-These columns are marked green color.
+2. 1..25 level - these are abilities and talents that will be leveled up when the hero reaches the corresponding level.
+The columns with abilities are marked green color.
+Red color match the column with a talent.
-3. 10..25 level - these are talents that will be leveled up when the hero reaches the corresponding level.
-These columns are marked red color.

 The abilities are numbered from the 1st: